The-SourceCode/TheSourceCode-Docs/docs/topics/Spigot.md

 Getting started with Spigot plugin development can seem like a daunting task at first.
 Keep in mind that there is an incredible community on our [Discord](https://discord.thesourcecode.dev) that can provide additional help.
 One of the first things you should do is **learn some Java Basics** with our [Java beginners guide]().
 This is a common thing told to many new Spigot plugin developers and it is something that most refuse to do.
 While it may take about a week or two of your time away from developing your super fun plugins, it will increase your overall understanding of plugin development.

 ## Installing Java
 We would advise that you start using newer versions of Java (Java 10+) as these offer more features, better security, and overall performance boosts.
-If your host is not using a Java version compatible with yours, then make sure to contact them and the version that you are using
+If your host is not using a Java version compatible with yours, then make sure to contact them and get the version that you are using

 **Make sure to download the proper file based on your operating system / Linux distro.**